 The part where a young soldier steps on a landmine and is standing still as he does as instructed is gut wrenching.
 Such poise in the face of death and what sacrifices they all made.
 I could mention many such instances but it is best if you read the book.

 The authors, Sanjay Chopra and Namita Roy Ghose make an excellent partnership for writing.
 The visual descriptions are so strong and made reading the book a delight as I was transported to those patriotic times.
 I look forward to reading more books by the authors.
-I can confidently vouch that a new bestseller book has emerged.
+I can confidently vouch that a new best seller book has emerged.

 Nishonko, Debraj and Aditi are the main protagonists of the story.
 They are as different as can be from each other but accurately depict the life and times of pre-independent India.
 The angst, the urgency, the youth stuck between two worlds and that underlying vein of patriotism that binds them.

 Aditi is the young – very young girl.
 Sweet, confident, kind and impish yet wise beyond her years.
 She took my heart with her quite strength.
 Debraj is the suave, handsome golden boy born with a silver spoon.
 He everything money can buy but he follows Nishonko to paths unknown to fill that indescribable yearning.
 Nishonko has suffered loss yet he is solid, brooding as he inspires and he is the typical TDH – tall, dark and handsome.
-The author has penned strong, deep characters in the book that make them come alive within the pages.
+The author has penned strong, deep characters in the book that makes them come alive within the pages.

 Netaji, as the inspiring leader shines across the book, surrounded by many memorable characters.
 Evil Goopta who turns up when we least expect him and makes his presence felt.
 Kabootar took my heart with his loyalty while Chhoto Mashi with her concern and love.
 Debi, the little sister that was the link to it all.
 Meenakshi, the friend who was so much more.
 As well as so many others which we lost during the journey.